 Spend your vacation in a relaxing small community with breathtaking views of majestic mountains and the sparkling pristine waters of Lake Chatuge.
 The resort town of Hayesville has Old World Charm to keep you coming back year round.

 The heart of Hayesville is the little square in downtown with many activities such as craft shows, evening farmers market, weekend Concerts, and Festivals with live entertainment.

-The old red brick courthouse was built in 1888 and features a three-story square tower that is listed on the National Register of Historic Places.
+The most recognized to preserve was the old red brick courthouse that was built in 1888 and features a three-story square tower that is listed on the National Register of Historic Places.

 Other historic sites include Spikebuck Mound, which is located to the north of town on the Hiwassee River located behind the Veterans Recreational Park off Anderson Street.
 Atop the mound sat the Quanassee townhouse, a large public building that served as town hall and council house.
 At the base of the mound, there was a public plaza for ceremonies.
 Small homesteads surrounded the plaza as visitors can walk a mile & a half path showing where Indians resided.